Chapter 14: Take the Money and Run

 I had wished I were able to make an appearance.
 It would have been a nice way to boost the earnings for that event.
 But why would he need this money too?
 I mean, I’m eighteen; can’t I make decisions regarding my own life?
 Plus, they made around $1,200 that night, so that’s good enough, right?

-When I had arrived to his house, I was ready to yell, to scream at him for the theft from my income.
+When I had arrived at his house, I was ready to yell, to scream at him for the theft of my income.
 I came back home and asked him why Memére took the jar.
 God bless him, he got upset, but he reserved himself in that moment.
 Honestly, I think he was in awe that I would ask such a question.

 “The money was for your medical bills.
 My insurance only pays for eighty percent you know!”
 I suddenly fell silent.
 How much was all of this costing, anyway?
 Before I could ask, he fetched a bill from his usual kitchen table of strewn bills.
 He used to sit in front of those bills, head in hands struggling to figure them all out for the month.
 He never showed his frustration and always made us comfortable.